 Ahmad, Asad and Hussian (2008) used the time series data of real GDP, nominal GDP, prices and money supply for the period of 1973 to 2007.
 The study used ADF to test the stationary of the data series and series were found integrated of the order zero.
 The Granger causality test was used for causal relationship.
-The paper found the estimated coefficient between the growth of money supply and inflation to be positive and significant.
+The paper found the estimated coefficient between the growth of money supply and inflation positive and significant.
 The study accepted the Monetarist proposition that money supply determined the price levels and income.
 The authors suggested a tight monetary policy along with fiscal measures to control inflation in Pakistan.

 Ishan and Anjum (2013) described the main role of money supply (M2) on GDP of Pakistan.
 The study used the secondary data of 12 years from 2000 to 2011.
-The paper found the excessive money supply (M2) by SBP (State Bank of Pakistan) entails high rate of inflation if the indicators i.e. CPI, interest rate are not controlled within the prescribed limits.
+The paper found the excessive money supply (M2) by SBP (State Bank of Pakistan) to run the country entails to high rate of inflation if the indicators i.e. CPI, interest rate are not controlled within the prescribed limits.
 The research found the evidence that high rate of inflation has adversely affected the economy of Pakistan because of excessive supply of money (M2) by SBP.
 The study revealed the impact of money supply (M2) on the GDP of Pakistan whereby the country has seen inflation rate in double digits.
-By using regression model, the paper has proved that interest rate and CPI have a significant relation with GDP.
+By using regression model, the paper has proved that Interest rate and CPI have a significant relation with GDP but inflation has no significant relation with the GDP.
 Thus, they have suggested that the money supply needs aggressive control to boost the economy.